jun7/wyebadblock/README.md

 On wyeb, just copy the user.css to the conf dir.

 The user.css uses 'display:none'.
 As the http://simple-adblock.com/faq/testing-your-adblocker/
-it is easily detacted by sites, so it may causes the messages do disable adblock.
+it is easily detected by sites, so it may causes the messages do disable adblock.